Henry Longfellow School

 The Henry Longfellow School was a historic school building in the Bridesburg neighborhood of Philadelphia, Pennsylvania.

-Added to the National Register of Historic Places in 1988, it was demolished on August 17, 2015 as part of the widening of Interstate 95 near Northeast Philadelphia.
+Added to the National Register of Historic Places in 1988, it was demolished on August 17, 2015, as part of the widening of Interstate 95 near Northeast Philadelphia.

 History and architectural features

 Designed by Henry deCourcy Richards, this historic structure was built in 1915.
 It was a three-story, six-bay, brick building which was erected on a raised basement and designed in the Classical Revival style.
 It featured a stone cornice and beltcourse and a brick parapet.
 The school was named for poet Henry Wadsworth Longfellow.

-The building was added to the National Register of Historic Places in 1988.

 Demolition of the school commenced on August 17, 2015, in conjunction with the plans to rebuild and widen Interstate 95 as part of the ongoing reconstruction of the Interstate in Northeast Philadelphia.